Adam-Sedlak-Brookings/FTA-model-language-comparison/README.md

   * Slowest of all the models implemented

 * NetLogo
-  * NetLogo syntax is a bit confusing (e.g., no equals signs).
+  * NetLogo syntax is a bit confusing (e.g., no equals signs or commas).
   * GUI implementation was easy to use and required little additional work
-  * I couldn't figure out how to benchmark NetLogo so these are some rough estimates.
-My guess is that with multicores and headless state NetLogo performance is quite good

 ## Citations